acwyk-myob/buildkite_log_downloader/readme.md

 Download logs via the buildkite API, counts test failures.

 # Usage
-Create a token that has read access to the pipeline(s) you're interested in.
+Create a Buildkite API token that has read access to the pipeline(s) you're interested in.
 Add it to `count_test_file_failures.sh`, and set some other parameters in that file.

 Run `./count_test_file_failures.sh`.